whs/django-static-compress/README.md

 STATIC_COMPRESS_FILE_EXTS = ['js', 'css', 'svg']
 STATIC_COMPRESS_METHODS = ['gz', 'br']
 STATIC_COMPRESS_KEEP_ORIGINAL = True
+STATIC_COMPRESS_MIN_SIZE_KB = 30
 ```

 After compressing the static files, _django-static-compress_ still leaves the original files in _STATIC_ROOT_ folder.
 If you want to delete (to save disk space), change `STATIC_COMPRESS_KEEP_ORIGINAL` to `False`.

+If the file is too small, it isn't worth compressing.
+You can change the minimum size in KiB at which file should be compressed, by changing `STATIC_COMPRESS_MIN_SIZE_KB`.

 ## File size reduction